srazmjo/Workshop1/Stevens_Response.md

 of both continuous and discrete covariates when finer finer scale data do not exist to are diffcult to process over large areas.

-2. The random forest method used by the authors is a machine learning algorith (ensemble method) In general terms, what is a machine learning algorith?
+Question 2: The random forest method used by the authors is a machine learning algorithm (ensemble method) In general terms, what is a machine learning algorith?
 Within the context of this study what distinguishes a data science, machine learning method from previous classical statistical approaches to describing and analyzing phenomenon and events?